asadiceiu/pennytalk-privacy-policy/index.md

 - The app works entirely **offline** and does not connect to the internet.
 - No data is ever shared with anyone — your privacy is fully protected.

-If you have any concerns, you may contact the developer at [asadiceiu@icloud.com].
+If you have any concerns, you may contact the developer at [asadiceiu@gmail.com].

-Last updated: August 7, 2025
+_Last updated: August 8, 2025_